Xujiayao/Discord-MC-Chat/README.md

 The core goal of this v3 refactoring is to implement a **unified communication architecture based on "Server-Client"**.
 Under this architecture, all operation modes reuse the same core logic to achieve maximum code reuse, architectural consistency, and future extensibility.

-In the early stage, the project prioritizes compatibility with **Fabric 26.1.2**.
+In the early stage, the project prioritizes compatibility with the **Fabric** loader on **Minecraft 26.1+** (tested on 26.2 and 26.1.2), running on **Java 25**.
 However, to seamlessly support other loaders like NeoForge in the future, the overall architecture design strictly follows platform-agnostic principles.
 All core code **must not contain any loader-specific calls**, and injection is performed exclusively via Mixins.

 ## 2. Core Feature Requirements